gmanio/ng2-skeleton/README.md

-powered by Angular2 + Webpack2.
+powered by Angular2 with AoT.

 * * *